JuliaML/MLDatasets.jl/README.md

 julia> Pkg.clone("https://github.com/hshindo/MLDatasets.jl.git")
 ```

-## Supported Datasets
+## Datasets
 #### CIFAR-10
 The [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset consists of 60000 32x32 color images in 10 classes.

 #### CIFAR-100
 The [CIFAR100](https://www.cs.toronto.edu/~kriz/cifar.html) dataset consists of 600 32x32 color images in 100 classes.
 The 100 classes are grouped into 20 superclasses (fine and coarse labels).

 #### MNIST
 The [MNIST](http://yann.lecun.com/exdb/mnist/) dataset consists of 60000 28x28 images of handwritten digits.

 #### PTBLM
 The PTBLM dataset consists of Penn Treebank sentences for language modeling.
 The vocaburary is limited to 10000.
 The unknown word is replaced with `<unk>`.